HashimThePassionate/Django/README.md

     print("\nSocket closed")

 ```
-After running the script you should everything
+After running the script you should see everything in response of header

 ### Command to check django installation folder
 ```